BetExChange/Client/README.md

 #### Requirements:
 - A navigation bar with the following elements should exist: title of the page, notifications icon, username, and a user icon.
-- When a user’s listing receives an offer, a relevant notification should be sent.
+- When a user’s position receives an offer, a relevant notification should be sent.
-- When a user's listing gets sold, a relevant notification should be sent.
+- When a user's position gets sold, a relevant notification should be sent.
-- When a user adds a new listing, a relevant notification should be sent.
+- When a user adds a new position, a relevant notification should be sent.

 ---